DIY Picture Frame Moulding in the Master Bedroom

 Once you’ve determined your spacing, you’re ready to plan out your boxes.

-I found it worked best for me if I drew out each wall as I planned.
+I found it worked best for me if I drew out one entire wall at a time as I planned the layout.

 - Determine the height of the bottom box by measuring the distance between the baseboard and the bottom of the chair rail.
 Subtract your spacing times two.
 For example, if the bottom of your chair rail is 33″ from the baseboards, and your spacing is 4″, your bottom boxes will be 25″ tall (33″-4″-4″=25″).